Our verdict

 Airy enough

 When it comes to breathability, this shoe sits in the middle.
 It now sees a higher amount of material in the upper, and this impacts the airflow a little.
-Yet, reviewers found it sufficient, or as one of them stated, the shoe is “averagely breathable.”
+But on a 1-5 scale where 5 is the most breathable, we gave its breathability a score of 3.

 As you can see from our breathability tests, not much smoke or light is passing through the toebox mesh.